jefftriplett/jefftriplett.github.io/_pages/now.md

 - We are working on [DjangoCon US 2019][].

 - After a few year hiatus, I am trail running again.
-Checkout out my [#jeffisrunning][] on Twitter once the weather is warmer.
+Checkout out my [#jeffisrunning][] tweets on Twitter.

-- I converted to a [Keto diet][] and lost ~45 lbs before gaining back 10 lbs.
+- I converted to a [Keto diet][] and lost ~45 lbs before gaining back 15 lbs.
 This is still a work-in-progress.

 - I have maintained a weekly [personal goals project][] on GitHub since late 2015.
 I stalled out a bit in 2018, but it's on my radar to automate, and keep going.